 - Additional countries may be found here

 - Criminal Background Checks for EU Citizens in EU Schools

 - Guidelines for Background Checks US

-- Passports and International Megan’s Law (US Department of State) New!
+- US Passports and International Megan’s Law (US Department of State) Key Resource

 - What You Need to Know Background Screening US